Snaatak-Infra-Titans/sprint-0/Others/Migrate/sop/README.md

 ## 16. Conclusion

-Database migration ensures controlled and reliable schema changes.
-Using tools like Migrate or Liquibase improves consistency, reduces manual errors, and supports automated deployments.
+Database migration ensures controlled and reliable schema updates.
+While multiple tools exist, this SOP demonstrates the concept using Flask-Migrate for simplicity and ease of understanding.

 ---